SuvadeepMukherjee/Backend-Interview-Notes/Node/event-loop-guess-the-output.md

 1. Any callbacks in the microtask queue are executed.
 First, tasks in the nextTick queue and only then tasks in the promise queue.
 2. All callbacks within the timer queue are executed.
 3. Callbacks in the microtask queue (if present) are executed after every callback in the timer queue.
 First, tasks in the nextTick queue, and then tasks in the promise queue.
-4. All callbacks within the I/O queue are executed.
+4. All callbacks within the I/O queue are executed.(I/O events are polled and callback functions are added to the I/O queue only after the I/O is complete)
 5. Callbacks in the microtask queues (if present) are executed, starting with nextTickQueue and then Promise queue.
 6. All callbacks in the check queue are executed.
 7. Callbacks in the microtask queues (if present) are executed after every callback in the check queue.
 First, tasks in the nextTick queue, and then tasks in the promise queue.